maliabsi/MyMovieExplorer/README.md

     * One issue I had while working on this project was figuring out how to remove a review from the list of the current user.
       * In order to fix this issue, I referenced www.robinwieruch.de which wa

-    * Another issue was
+    * Another issue I encountered was that my alert that notifies users when their changes have been saved kept popping up before making any changes / deleting.
-       * To fix this issue
+       * To fix this issue, .....

     * The third issue was figuring out how to save the changes to the database when a user edits / deletes his/her comments on the webpage.
-       * To fix this solution, I
+       * To fix this solution, I referenced the StackOverflow link that John provided under the "fetch" section.

 2. What was the hardest part of the project for you, across all milestones?
 What is the most useful thing you learned, across all milestones?

     * The hardest part of the project across all milestones was figuring out how to make the users' reviews editable.

-    * The most useful thing I learned across all milestones to me was learning how .......
+    * The most useful thing I learned across all milestones to me was learning how to create and interact with a database in addition to learning how to dynamically fetch data.

 ## Heroku